marshall7m/terraform-aws-infrastructure-live-ci/README.md

 8. An ECS task referenced as `terra_run` within the module will run the record's associated `plan_command`.
 This will output the Terraform plan to the CloudWatch logs for users to see what resources will be created, modified, and/or deleted.

-9. A Lambda Function referenced as `approval_request` within the module will send an approval request via AWS SES to every email address defined under the record's `voters` attribute.
+9. A Lambda Function referenced as `approval_request` within the module will send an email via AWS SES to every email address defined under the record's `voters` attribute.
+The contents of the email will include metadata about the execution, a link to the Terraform plan, and a very minimal HTML forum for voters to cast their vote.

-10. When a voter approves/rejects a deployment, the Lambda Function referenced as `approval_response` will update the records approval or rejection count.
-Once the minimum approval count is met, the Lambda Function will send a task success token back to the associated Step Function execution.
+10. When a voter approves or rejects a deployment, the Lambda Function referenced as `approval_response` will update the records approval or rejection count.
+Once the minimum approval count is met, the Lambda Function will send a success [task token](https://docs.aws.amazon.com/step-functions/latest/dg/connect-to-resource.html#connect-wait-token) back to the associated Step Function execution.

 11. Based on which minimum approval count is met, the `Approval Results` Step Function task will conditionally choose which downstream task to run next.
-If the rejection count is met, the `Reject` task will be run and the Step Function execution will be finished.
+If the rejection count is met, the `Reject` task will run and the Step Function execution will be finished.
 If the approval count is met, the `terra_run` ECS task will run the record's associated `apply_command`.
 This Terraform apply output will be displayed within the CloudWatch logs for users to see what resources were created, modified, and/or deleted.
 If the deployment created new provider resources, the task will update the record's associated `new_resources` attribute with the new provider resource addresses that were created.
-The "Rollback New Provider Resources" section below will explain how the `new_resources` attribute will be used.
+This [Rollback New Provider Resources](#rollback-new-provider-resources) section below will explain how the `new_resources` attribute will be used.

 11. After every Step Function execution, a Cloudwatch event rule will invoke the `trigger_sf` Lambda Function mentioned in step #7.
 The Lambda Function will update the Step Function execution's associated metadb record status with the Step Function execution status.
 If the `Success` task of the Step Function was successful, the updated status will be `succeeded` and if the `Reject` task was successful, the updated status will be `failed`.